box/developer.box.com/content/guides/getting-started/sandbox.md

 To access the [Dev Console][2] inside the sandbox environment and set up a password, click the link in the email.
 You can also access your sandbox by logging in with your sandbox credentials on [developer.box.com][3].

-The sandbox's primary admin can create individual sandbox accounts, giving developers access to a new Box environment that matches the plan of their parent Box enterprise.s
+The sandbox's primary admin can create individual sandbox accounts, giving developers access to a new Box environment that matches the plan of their parent Box enterprise.

 ### Accessing multiple sandboxes